 In most cases, following these procedures will help a child to modify their behaviour.
 If, however an individual is exhibiting inappropriate behaviour on a regular basis such as any form of harassment, an educational healthcare plan, behaviour management plan or individual reward system may have to be set up.
+This would also be applicable to those with specific learning or physical needs and may require bespoke adjustments to this policy.
 This will involve all parties and will be based on acknowledging and rewarding appropriate behaviour whilst still addressing inappropriate behaviour.
-At this stage, the child will be placed on the SEND provision map.
+At this stage, the child could be placed on the SEND provision map.
 If the concern is in the playground, then duty staff and lunchtime supervisors are informed and behaviour is monitored and recorded by them during these times.
+Incidents relating to the plan will be uploaded to CPOMS